Thomasdezeeuw/distributed-systems-lab/README.md

 This was done as a Lab exercise for Distributed Computing Systems at the VU Amsterdam.

+The report can be found in the report directory, both in pdf and latex source.

 The source code can be found in the [expirements] branch, which is a fork of [OpenDC].